wp-plugins/pdf24-post-to-pdf/readme.txt

 Tested up to: 3.0.1
 Stable tag: 3.0.0

-A plugin that converts articles to PDF.
-Visitors of your blog can make copies of articles in form of a PDF.
-Contents in PDF are linked back to your blog.
+A plugin to convert articles to PDF.
+Visitors can make a copy of articles in form of a PDF.
+Contents in created PDF files are linked with your blog.

 == Description ==

-This plugin enables your readers to convert one or more articles into pdf files.
-Therefore a little box can be shown below every article, in the sidebar or on the top or bottom af a page.
-In that boxes you can fill in your e-mail address.
-After sending the form a pdf file will be created and sent to the entered email address.
+This plugin enables your readers to convert one or more articles to pdf files.
+Therefore a little box is shown below every article, in the sidebar or on the top or bottom of each page in your wordpress blog.

-If one of the boxes below each article was used to create the pdf, the pdf will only contain that article.
-If the sidebar box or the top/bottom box was used to create the pdf, the pdf will contain all articles on the page.

-The plugin can be highly configured in your blog admin area.
-There you can configure email properties, page format and layout, enable or disable some plugin boxes, changing styles and so on.
-Its very easy to use.
-Check it out!
+The plugin provides two modes to create PDF files.
+The first mode is the email mode.
+In that mode each box has a field in which a visitor has to enter an email address to which the created PDF will be sent.
+The second mode is the direct download mode.
+No email address is needed in that mode.
+Each PDF box or each PDF link creates the PDF directly and the user has to download the created PDF.

+A PDF box/link below or above each article creates a PDF only of the approriate article.
+A PDF box/link in the sidebar or above or below all articles creates a PDF from all article of the page.

+The PDF boxes and links and the format of the PDF file can be customized by CSS.
+Furthermore you can configure some other parts of the plugin.
+Plugin settings are provided in settings in wordpress admin area.

 == Installation ==